foo123/FILTER.js/readme.md

 The filter scans an image and changes the coloring of each pixel by mixing the RGBA channels of the pixel according to the matrix.

-The class has many pre-defined filters which can be combined in any order.
+The class has various pre-defined filters which can be combined in any order.

 * _desaturate/grayscale()_  Applies grayscaling to an image
 * _colorize()_ Applies pseudo-color to an image